rust-rse/reed-solomon-erasure/README.md

 ## Benchmark it yourself
-You can test performance under different configurations quickly(e.g. data parity shards ratio, parallel parameters) by cloning this repo : https://github.com/darrenldl/rse-benchmark
+You can test performance under different configurations quickly(e.g. data parity shards ratio, parallel parameters) by cloning this repo: https://github.com/darrenldl/rse-benchmark

 `rse-benchmark` contains a copy of this library(usually a fully functional dev version), so you only need to adjust `main.rs` then do `cargo run --release` to start the benchmark.